Eritrea: Cuisine

+Sport

 Football and cycling are the most popular sports in Eritrea.

-Cycling

 Cycling has a long tradition in Eritrea and was first introduced during the colonial period.

-The Tour of Eritrea, a multi-stage cycling event, was first held in 1946, and most recently held in 2013.
+The Tour of Eritrea, a multi-stage cycling event, was first held in 1946 and most recently held in 2017.

 The national cycling teams of both men and women are ranked first on the African continent, with the men's team ranked 16th in the world as of February 2023.

-The Eritrea national cycling team has experienced a lot of success, winning the African continental cycling championship several years in a row.
+The Eritrean national cycling team has experienced much success, winning the African Continental cycling championship several years in a row.
 In 2013, the women's team won the gold medal in the African Continental Cycling Championships for the first time, and for the second time in 2015 and third time in 2019.
-The men's team have won gold 8 times in the last 12 years in the African continental cycling championships, between 2010 and 2022.
+The men's team has won gold eight times in the last 12 years in the African Continental cycling championships, between 2010 and 2022.